-During the summer of 2014, Mike and Jenny went on a 3 day motorcycle camping trip through the North Cascades in Washington.
+A three day motorcycle camping trip through Washington's North Cascades in the summer of 2014 changed our lives.
 The ride was incredible, and other than a few minor mechanical issues, there was only one problem- their backs ached from the packs they used to carry all of their camping gear.

 Immediately we knew we needed to find a better way to carry our gear.
 After searching for saddle bags, we realized there was nothing available that we liked.
 Nothing that would look good on our old bikes.
 Sure, there were options, but they were either too small, or designed for huge adventure bikes, or had more tassels and fringe than really fit our style.